 After getting a sense of Lauterbrunnen and its valley, it’s time to see the Jungfrau region in all its rugged, jagged, impressive glory.
-Bring your hiking boots and wear layers -- it’s likely you’ll need ’em.
+The region’s three well-known mountains, Jungfrau, Eiger, and Monch — can all be seen from Lauterbrunnen, which serves as the primary gateway to the Jungfrau.
+Bring your hiking boots and wear layers — it’s likely you’ll need ’em.

-A visit to the Sphinx Observatory is an adventure perfectly suited to travelers looking for unforgettable experiences.
-The trek up to the observatory isn’t much of a trek at all -- you’ll simply take various lifts from Lauterbrunnen -- but the views are entirely unmatched.
+A visit to the Top of Europe (aka Jungfraujoch Sphinx Observatory) is an adventure perfectly suited to travelers looking for unforgettable experiences.
+The trek up to the observatory isn’t much of a trek at all — you’ll simply take various lifts from Lauterbrunnen — but the views of snowcapped mountain peaks are entirely unmatched.

 Tours of the area aren’t free by any means, but ascending higher and higher into the Swiss Alps is an unforgettable experience.
 You’ll get to the observatory by passing through Jungfraujoch, the highest-altitude train station in all of Europe.